$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Experimental Setup, Results, Analysis and Discussion

-We observe that the SCM in Eq.~\eqref{seq:Hoover Jose toy SCM} used to demonstrate $\rho$-GNF with continuous outcomes may be considered as simple case of linear SCM as studied in~\cite{cinelli2019sensitivity}.
-However, as the $\rho$-GNF is parameterized to learn arbitrary non-linear functions using UMNN transformers~\cite{wehenkel2019UMNN}, our work may be viewed as the generalization of the sensitivity analysis of simple linear SCM~\cite{cinelli2019sensitivity} to complex non-linear SCM as presented in the subsequent experiments in non-linear settings with binary and categorical outcomes.
+The SCM in Eq.~\eqref{seq:Hoover Jose toy SCM} used to illustrate $\rho$-GNF with continuous outcomes may be considered a simple case, i.e. a linear SCM similar to the ones studied in~\citet{cinelli2019sensitivity, cinelli2020making}.
+However, as the $\rho$-GNF is parameterized to learn arbitrary non-linear monotonic functions using UMNN transformers~\citep{wehenkel2019UMNN}, our work is a generalization of the sensitivity analysis for simple linear SCMs to complex non-linear SCMs, as we demonstrate in the subsequent experiments with binary and categorical outcomes in Section~\ref{sec:experiments simbin}.